Hyperspherical Variational Auto-Encoders: Acknowledgements

 We believe that the presented research paves the way for various promising areas of future work, such as exploring more flexible approximate posterior distributions through normalizing flows on the hypersphere, or hierarchical mixture models combining hyperspherical and hyperplanar space.
 Further research should be done in increasing the performance of \Sv-VAEs in higher dimensions; one possible solution of which could be to dynamically learn the radius of the latent hypersphere in a full Bayesian setting.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

 We would like to thank Rianne van den Berg, Jonas K\"ohler, Pim de Haan, Taco Cohen, Marco Federici, and Max Welling for insightful discussions.
-T.K.~is supported by SAP SE Berlin.
+T.K.~is supported by the SAP Innovation Center Network.
 J.M.T.~was funded by the European Commission within the Marie Sk\l odowska-Curie Individual Fellowship (Grant No. 702666, ”Deep learning and Bayesian inference for medical imaging”).